Lakshya-kesarwani/ProductHuntInsights/README.md

 ## Features

--   **Top Products:** Displays the top 30 trending products from Product Hunt.
+-   **Top Products:** Displays the top trending products from Product Hunt as the user scrolls down.
 -   **Search & Filter:** Allows users to search and filter products by name, tagline, or tags.
 -   **Category Pages:** Enables users to browse products by category.
 -   **Daily Newsletter:** Sends a daily email with the top 10 products to subscribers.
 -   **Contact & Newsletter Subscription:** Provides a form to collect email addresses for the newsletter.
--   **Professional CRM-like Layout:** Features a clean, white layout with a modern header and a professional aesthetic.
+-   **Professional Layout:** Features a clean, white layout with a modern header and a professional aesthetic.

 ## Setup